 The economic circumstances of the transaction are important to note, as well.
 To assess how this factor will affect comparability, take into account global economic trends, what’s happening in the relevant industry, and how the local markets are faring.

-When determining market comparability, consider geographic location, market size, competition, purchasing power, availability of substitute goods, supply and demand, government regulations, and transportation expenses, etc.
+When determining market comparability, consider geographic location, market size, competition, purchasing power, availability of substitute goods, supply and demand, government regulations, transportation expenses, labor costs, currency risk, and the broader regulatory environment.
+Each of these factors can materially affect pricing conditions in a given market, and therefore the reliability of any proposed comparable.

 Unfortunately, the limitations of available data often make this goal unattainable.
 But despair not, there are other avenues to explore.